-- Accidental consumption of Zohydro ER, especially in children, can result in fatal overdose of hydrocodone.
+- Accidental ingestion of Zohydro ER, especially in children, can result in a fatal overdose of hydrocodone.

 - Instruct patients not to consume alcohol or any products containing alcohol while taking Zohydro ER because co-ingestion can result in fatal plasma hydrocodone levels.